1. Cardiovascular disease

 - Choose unsaturated fats rather than saturated.

-- Keep your weight within the ideal range.
+- Keep your weight within a healthy range for you.

 - Aim to do at least 30 minutes exercise at least five times a week.